ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 In the repo, you will see that there are XXX files.
 They will be used to train the machine learning models we will build in this lab.

 # Lab outline (TODO)
- * Part 1: reading from files, working with dictionaries and building Markov models to predict text
+ * Part 1: reading from files, working with dictionaries and building Markov chains to predict text
  * Part 2: training and using a classifier (naive Bayes (binary) and regression (ordinal/continuous))

 # Part 1: Markov chains and text generation